This exclusive guide about the best places to stake Cardano(ADA) covers all details including fees, security, and ROI.

 - Click ‘Transfer’ button and store ADA tokens here

 As of writing the platform ranks at position 12 on the list of exchanges which is based on trading volume for the past 24 hours.
-In addition, the platform is specialized in offering trading cryptocurrencies, margin trading, trading futures, and also staking cryptos.
+In addition, the platform specializes in offering trading cryptocurrencies, margin trading, trading futures, and also staking cryptos.

 Spot trading cryptos can be done at a fee of 0.1% and it is also important to note that withdrawals from the platform can be done at zero fees.